oschwengers/tadrep/README.md

 tadrep -v -o showcase characterize
 ```

-If you set up a database you can import it into the working directory `showcase` with the `--db` parameter:
+If you downloaded a database you can import it into the working directory `showcase` with the `--db` parameter:
 ```bash
 tadrep -v -o showcase characterize --db databases/plsdb/db.json --inc-types /inc-types/inc-types.fasta
 ```